bitnami/charts/bitnami/jaeger/README.md

 ### To 1.0.0

 This major updates the Cassandra subchart to its newest major, 10.0.0.
+[Here](https://github.com/bitnami/charts/pull/14076) you can find more information about the changes introduced in that version.

 ## License